This challenge will be available for delivery in Terms 1 and 2 2023, sign up here to get access to the resources!

 Five winners from each category will be chosen by our judging panel.

 The winners for each category will receive the following prizes:

 - A Young Change Agents prize pack.

 - An invitation to participate in a 3-day YINC (Youth Incubator) program in Sydney during the September / October 2023 school holidays.
-Travel scholarships of $1-2K per team can be arranged.
+Travel scholarships of $1-2K per team are available for winning teams.
 The YINC will be an opportunity for the winners to bring their ideas and leave with an MVP (minimum viable product).
-Winners will receive wrap-around support, plenty of group working time, mentoring and opportunities to participate in masterclasses and mentoring;
+Winners will receive additional support, plenty of group working time, and opportunities to participate in masterclasses and mentoring;

-- In-person specialist support.
-Teams will receive support on the following topics: business modelling and budgeting, customer persona mapping and user journeys, creating an MVP, storytelling and crowdfunding, partnerships and networking.
+- Teams will receive support on the following topics: business modeling and budgeting, customer persona mapping and user journeys, creating an MVP, storytelling and crowdfunding, partnerships, and networking.
 There will also be experts in product/industrial design and UX/UI development;

 - 6-month mentoring between September 2023-March 2024.
 Each team will receive 6 x monthly mentoring sessions;

 - Youth crowdfunding campaigns supported by the team at Young Change Agents; and

 Youth: You can do this challenge independently, with a friend, in a team, or with your siblings!
 Just download the resources, do the challenge, and submit a project page!